-If a trip member seeks medical attention while in Rwanda, Africa New Life will cover the expenses at that time.
-Upon return to the U.S., the Team Trip Department will email the trip member all necessary forms for Africa New Life's reimbursement through the insurance provider.
-It is the trip member's responsibility to complete and mail in the required forms in a timely manner to ensure Africa New Life's reimbursement, otherwise the trip member will incur the cost of treatment.
+If a team member seeks medical attention while in Rwanda, payment must be made at that time.
+Upon return to the U.S., the team member must submit all necessary forms for reimbursement.
+If Africa New Life had paid on the ground, it is the team member's responsibility to complete and mail in the required forms in a timely manner to ensure Africa New Life's reimbursement.
+Otherwise, the team member will incur the cost of treatment through your card on file.

-If a team member requires medical attention, they will be assessed by physicians who are good friends or partners with the ministry.
+If a team member requires medical attention, whenever possible they will be assessed by physicians who are partners with the ministry.
 These medical professionals can help refer to a local hospital if deemed necessary.